Every major software era has been defined by a new distribution surface

 That combination creates the conditions for entirely new categories of software, including messaging apps and games.

-Every major gaming wave has been driven by a shift in distribution, from consoles to PCs to mobile.
+Every major software wave has been driven by a shift in distribution, from PCs to web to mobile.
 Messaging represents the next structural unlock: a built-in surface with billions of users and zero install friction.

-This shift gives rise to a new medium: messaging games.
+This shift gives rise to a new medium: messaging apps.

-At Jest, we’re building the platform that enables, distributes, and scales messaging games across native messaging apps.
+At Jest, we’re building the platform that enables, distributes, and scales messaging apps and games.